ngicks/zenn-article/articles/go-code-generation-in-ways-text-template.md

 	// e.g. Template may describe imports by map[string]string{"bytes": "Bytes"} and refer to it as {{.Imports.Bytes}}.
 	//
 	// The values are also allowed to be `.` or `_`.
-	// In that cases, the generated code will have dot or underscore imports
+	// In those cases, the generated code will have dot or underscore imports
 	// and Template will not receive those values.
 	Imports map[string]string
 	// template text